oracle-livelabs/apex/apex-professional-hol7/introduction.md

 # Introduction

 ## **What is APEX?**

 Oracle APEX is a low-code application platform for Oracle Database.
 APEX Application Development, Autonomous Data Warehouse (ADW), Autonomous Transaction Processing (ATP), and Autonomous JSON Database are fully managed services, pre-integrated and pre-configured with APEX, for rapidly building and deploying modern data-driven applications in Oracle Cloud.
 Business users, citizen, and application developers can create enterprise apps 20X faster with 100X less code — without having to learn complex web technologies with just a browser.

 In this workshop, you customize the **Project Tasks** Application.
-You learn to customise an Interactive Grid as a Developer and an End User.
+You learn to customize an Interactive Grid as a Developer and an End User.

 ### Recap

-In preceding workshop, you learned to Customise the Interactive Report as a Developer as well as an End User.
+In preceding workshop, you learned to Customize the Interactive Report as a Developer as well as an End User.

-Estimated Time: 40 minutes
+Estimated Time: 20 minutes

 ### Objectives

-* Customise the Interactive Grid page you have have in **Project Tasks** Application as a **Developer**.
+- Customize the Interactive Grid page you have have in **Project Tasks** Application as a **Developer**.

-* Customise the Interactive Grid page you have have in **Project Tasks** Application as an **End-user**.
+- Customize the Interactive Grid page you have have in **Project Tasks** Application as an **End-user**.

-*Note: This workshop assumes you are using Oracle APEX 23.2.*
+*Note: This workshop assumes you are using Oracle APEX 24.2.*

 ## Learn More - *Useful Links*